Katikati Youth Park:

 The existing skate park, originally developed in 2012 with a second phase completed in 2014, has served the community well.
 However, it now shows signs of wear and lacks key facilities that could make it a more inviting space for all.
 With no shade, limited toilet facilities, and no seating or BBQ areas, young people have called for improvements—and now, youth are taking action to make it happen.

-The upgraded park will be delivered in three stages and include new seating, BBQ facilities, a flying fox, climbing nets, sensory play equipment, basketball court, and much more.
+The upgraded park will be delivered in three stages and include new seating, BBQ facilities, a flying fox, climbing nets, sensory play equipment, basketball court, and more.

 PROJECT OVERVIEW: